Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

 \paragraphb{Unique design challenges and opportunities for advancing GenAI S\&P transparency} Several unique S\&P transparency challenges emerged in the context of GenAI.
-First, our findings suggest structural design limitations that produce a mitigation-risk misalignment: privacy risks in GenAI tools are constantly shifting, yet participants struggled to align their mitigation strategies accordingly, for two main reasons: (1) Participants often mixed the use of a single GenAI tool for both high-stakes and low-stakes purposes concurrently (Section~\ref{sec:rq1_2}).
-However, existing controls in GenAI tools are mostly coarse, global settings (e.g., a training opt-out/opt-in setting~\cite{openai_datacontrols_collection} that applies to all sessions), making it difficult to manage risk in the most appropriate way as usage contexts shift.
-(2) Participants perceived data practices as changing frequently without effective communication, leaving them unaware of what has changed and unclear about the current policy (Section~\ref{sec:rq2_1}).
+First, our findings suggest structural design limitations that produce a mitigation-risk misalignment: privacy risks in GenAI tools can shift across use contexts, yet participants struggled to adjust their mitigation strategies accordingly for two main reasons.
+First, participants often used the same GenAI tool for both high-stakes and low-stakes purposes (Section~\ref{sec:rq1_2}).
+However, existing controls in GenAI tools are often coarse, global settings (e.g., a training opt-out/opt-in setting~\cite{openai_datacontrols_collection} that applies across sessions), making it difficult to manage risk as usage contexts shift.
+Second, participants perceived data practices as changing frequently without effective communication, leaving them unaware of what had changed and uncertain about current policies (Section~\ref{sec:rq2_1}).
 This uncertainty made it harder for participants to make informed S\&P decisions, such as what information to share or withhold.
 This challenge is particularly salient in GenAI because a single general-purpose tool is routinely used across contexts with very different risk levels (e.g., mental health support vs. information seeking~\cite{chatterji2025people}), whereas prior digital technologies often let users segment disclosure by setting or audience (e.g., social media platforms allow users to restrict a post's visibility to specific friend groups~\cite{liu2011analyzing}).

-Participants, therefore, called for more contextual, fine-grained controls.
-However, prior work suggests that offering more controls can introduce trade-offs, notably oversharing -- either by creating a false sense of safety or by increasing the burden of managing settings over time~\cite{schaub2015design, brandimarte2013misplaced, keith2014privacy}.
-Thus, future research should carefully examine how different levels of S\&P transparency granularity influence users' S\&P perceptions and behaviors in real-world settings.
+In response to these challenges, participants proposed design ideas across five dimensions (Section~\ref{sec:rq3_2}), several of which overlap with established dimensions in prior transparency design work, such as timing, channel, modality, and user control~\cite{schaub2015design}.
+Thus, our contribution is not to claim these dimensions as new, but to show how they may need to be reconfigured for GenAI use journeys.
+Because risk levels can shift quickly within the same tool, a single, fixed transparency approach is likely insufficient.
+Instead, for example, GenAI S\&P transparency may need to combine low-granularity summaries that support quick comparison and adoption decisions with high-granularity, session-specific explanations and controls that support higher-stakes use after adoption.